clekstro/first_responder/README.md

 ```
 As long as the response contains the required attributes, the instance will be considered valid.

-Sirius also supports attributes referencing an Array of objects, allowing Virtus to coerce those objects:
+FirstResponder also supports attributes referencing an Array of objects, allowing Virtus to coerce those objects:

 ```ruby
 class Foo